Research Fellowship Schemes

 Dr Gül Sürmelihindi conducted the research project ‘AQUEA: Ancient Aqueduct Carbonate Deposits as a High-Resolution Archive for the Environment and Archaeology’ from 2021 to 2023, with Prof. Andrew Wilson and Dr Christopher Day (Dept of Earth Sciences) as mentors.
 She has since returned to a research post in Germany funded by the German Research Foundation (DFG).

-Dr Andrés Teira-Brión is a current Fellow, researching the project 'MILLET: Old crops for new insights: agricultural systems of broomcorn and foxtail millet cultivation in Iberia', with Prof. Amy Bogaard as mentor.
+Dr Andrés Teira-Brión conducted the research project 'MILLET: Old crops for new insights: agricultural systems of broomcorn and foxtail millet cultivation in Iberia' from 2022 to 2024, with Prof. Amy Bogaard as mentor.
+He went on to a role as archaeobotanist at Museum of London Archaeology (MOLA).

 Dr Alexander Weide conducted the research project 'NICHE - Investigating the Ecology, Composition and Exploitability of Wild Cereal Habitats in Relation to Agricultural Origins in the Near East' from 2019 to 2021, with Prof. Amy Bogaard and Prof. Mike Charles as mentors.
 He went on to take up a Leverhulme Early Career Fellowship at the School of Archaeology.